Abdul Rehman Khetran: Political career

-He was elected to the Provincial Assembly of Balochistan as a candidate of Jamiat Ulema-e Islam (F) from Constituency PB-17 Barkhan in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as a candidate of Jamiat Ulema-e Islam (F) from Constituency PB-17 Barkhan in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of Balochistan as an independent candidate from Constituency PB-8 (Barkhan) in 2018 Pakistani general election as an independent candidate.
+He was re-elected to Provincial Assembly of Balochistan as an independent candidate from Constituency PB-8 (Barkhan) in the 2018 Pakistani general election as an independent candidate.
 He later joined Balochistan Awami Party and currently serving as its spokesperson.

 On 8 September 2018, he was inducted into the provincial Balochistan cabinet of Chief Minister Jam Kamal Khan.
 On 9 September, he was appointed as Provincial Minister of Balochistan for Science and Information Technology.